-A mighty scuffle broke out between the two elves and—amid this commotion—the boy snuck quietly out the door over the field to the farmhouse.
+A mighty scuffle broke out between the two elves and—amid this commotion—the boy snuck quietly out the door and over the field to the farmhouse.

 I am pleased to say that the boy did not end up becoming a slave to either of the elves.
 He returned safely to his family and they lived a long and prosperous life together.